 Ben Hunt teaches designers, developers, and marketers how to make websites that work.
 This book shows you how to create an eCommerce site that provides a compelling shopping experience and converts browsers into buyers.
 You can implement many of the techniques presented in this book without the help of an expert.

-Starting a business is not just about making some money.
+Starting a business is not just about making money.
 It’s about creating something that outlives you, a long-lasting legacy for people to remember you by.
 But the journey begins today.

 21. Principles: Life and Work – Ray Dalio

-Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best performing hedge fund in the world over the last forty years.
-Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency thriving within an idea of meritocracy.
+Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best-performing hedge fund globally over the last forty years.
+Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency, thriving within an idea of meritocracy.